n1ckfg/PiNaplpsDrawer/ARCHITECTURE.md

 `tezos.js` signs with a Beacon wallet in the browser.
 There is no Beacon for C++, so this app has no wallet and no keys. `m` instead asks the server to mint with its own key via `POST /api/tezos/mint`, which answers with a clear error when `TEZOS_SECRET_KEY` is not configured there.
-Everything else about the chain — contract addresses, TzKT, Michelson — stays where it already was, on the server.
+Everything else about the chain — except reading it, which this app now polls
+TzKT for directly in a background thread — stays where it already was, on the server.

 ## Rendering